AdityaManojA/AdityaManojA/README.md

 ## Current Work

 - *DeX:* A blockchain-based education app integrating AI and blockchain technology to provide a decentralized, reward-based learning platform.
-- *Machine Learning-Based Classroom Review System:* A system that uses facial recognition to gauge student attention and rate the class.
+- *Class-Vision :* A machine learning based system that uses facial recognition to gauge student attention and rate the class.

 ## Recent Project